LCAD-UFES/cyton_alpha/README.md

 ###Real Robot

--MoveIt! and Cyton real robot
+- MoveIt! and Cyton real robot

 This lauch stars MoveIt!, the controllers and the action to comunicate MoveIt with cyton driver.